Kovah/LinkAce/README.md

 More features are already planned.
 Take a look at the [project board](https://github.com/Kovah/LinkAce/projects/1) for more information.

-#### Documentation and Community

-Any further information about all the available features and how to install the app, can be found on the [LinkAce Website](https://www.linkace.org/).
-Additionally, you may visit the [community forums](https://community.linkace.org/) to share your ideas, talk with other users or find help for specific problems.
+More screenshots of the app and further details about the features can be found on the [LinkAce Website](https://www.linkace.org/).

----
+&nbsp;

 ### :bulb: Support for LinkAce

-I built LinkAce to solve my own problem, and I now offer my solution and code without charging anything.
-I spent a lot of my free time building this application already, so I won't offer any *free* personal support, customization or installation help.
+I built LinkAce to solve my own problem, and I now offer my solution and code without charging any money.
+I spent a lot of my free time building this application, so I won't offer any *free* personal support, customization or installation help.
 If you need help please visit the [community forum](https://community.linkace.org/) and post your issue there.

 You can get personal and dedicated support by **becoming a [Patreon](https://www.patreon.com/Kovah)** or **[Github Sponsor](https://github.com/sponsors/Kovah)**. :star:

----
+#### Documentation and Community

+Details about all features and advanced configuration can be found in the [**project documentation**](https://www.linkace.org/docs/).
+Additionally, you may visit the [community forums](https://community.linkace.org/) to share your ideas, talk with other users or find help for specific problems.

+&nbsp;

 ### :gear: Setup